namtvit07/pushpop/README.md

 **Write your first job**

-Let's write a job that performs a count of one of your Keen IO collections, then sends an email or text with the result.
+Let's write a job that performs a count of one of your Keen IO collections and sends an email (or SMS) with the result.
 We'll set it to run every 24 hours.

 Create a file in the `jobs` folder called `first_job.rb` and paste in the following example: